itzg/docker-minecraft-server/README.md

 location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

+## Running a Magma server

+A [Magma](https://magmafoundation.org/) server, which is a combination of Forge and PaperMC, can be used with

+    -e TYPE=MAGMA

+> **NOTE** there are limited base versions supported, so you will also need to  set `VERSION`, such as "1.12.2"

 ## Running a Server with a Feed-The-Beast (FTB) / CurseForge modpack

 Enable this server mode by adding a `-e TYPE=FTB` or `-e TYPE=CURSEFORGE` to your command-line,